-Trade in Meat: Trade in meat shows a very good example of benefit of technology on the life of common people.
+Trade in meat shows a very good example of benefit of technology on the life of common people.
 Till 1870s, live animals were shipped from America to Europe.
 Shipping live animals had its own problems.
 Live animals took more space and many animals either died or became sick during the transit.
 Due to this, meat remained a luxury item for most of the Europeans.

 Arrival of refrigeration technology changed the picture.
 Now, animals could be slaughtered in America and meat could be shipped to Europe.
 This helped in better utilization of space in the ships.
 This also helped in better availability of meat for the Europeans.
 Prices of meat products fell as a result.
 Now, even the common people could afford to eat meat on a regular basis.